 TAILS IN NEED was founded in 2000 for the express purpose of promoting mixed-breed dogs and their adoption as pets.
 The yearly focus was to raise awareness of mixed-breeds through the GREAT AMERICAN MUTT SHOW.
 Over the course of three-years, major shows were put on in New York City with satelite shows in New Jersey, Maryland and Chicago.

 Sadly the economic climate was not great for corporate sponsorships and given the fact that Tails In Need did not provide direct funding for shelters or related programs, the organization started to fade.
 In the last year, we developed a promising format of an online GREAT AMERICAN MUTT CONTEST with over 195,000 visitors visiting the contest web site during the course of the six month event.
-The winner was announced that year on 16 December 2004 -- Toby, a wonderful blind dog stole the contest.
+The winner was announced that year in December 2004 -- Toby, a wonderful blind dog stole the contest.

 Toby - Winner GREAT AMERICAN MUTT of 2004!